PulseAd Series A Plan · operating plan 2025–2030

 Illustrative ranges around the single swing variable (S&M efficiency / CAC), holding the rest of the plan fixed.
 Bear: a ~2× CAC miss on the planned S&M spend lands ~30% less ARR and pushes cumulative burn past the $10M, so the Series B comes earlier and from need, not strength.
 Bull: the funded motion ramps faster than modeled and clears $20M on its own.
 The platform/self-serve scenario (~$25.5M ARR, breakeven 2030) layers on top of any of these.

-Korea vs. US
+Korea · APJ · US

-Two books, two motions
+Three books, three motions

 Split202520262027202820292030